 Let kids play, just let them be kids

 I grew up in the company of cousins.
 I remember playing with them from sun up until sun down.
 I have experienced getting bruised and was wounded a lot of times, but it all added up to the nice memories of my childhood.
+One of the sports that my cousins loved was airsoft, hence getting bruised sometimes.
+Airsoft was fun, however, I’ll wait until my kids are a little bit older before I start looking for an Airsoft Pistol at all the best prices ready to ship for them.
+For now, there are still a number of activities to entertain the kids.
+Outdoor memories really do enhance a child’s life.
 That is why I really wanted to promote play with my daughter, instead of her staying indoors the whole day watching cartoons on TV or on my phone.

 Nowadays as parents, our tendency is to be more cautious with our children to the point that we are too strict and stiff to even let them play outside, to get dirty and sweaty.
 But hey, we can’t just put our kids in a cage and just watch everything happening around him.
 Every child should experience being carefree, running until he runs out of breath, and staying under the sun until he smells sun-kissed.